mbogden/galaxyJSPAM/notes.md

 	  - 1st image is the final set of particles
 	  - 2nd image are the initial particles shifted to the final locations.
 	- Output
-	  - classify whether the final particles have any sort of tidal distortion
+	  - classify whether the model images have "good" or "bad" tidal distortions.
 	- Training
-	  - I (Matthew) can provide several thousands of inital and final images with labels indicating whether they have been tidally distroted or not.
+	  - I (Matthew) can provide training sets of inital and final images with labels indicating whether they have been tidally distroted or not.
-	  - Let me know what format you want these images in order to train the magic black box.

 ## Pete